Skip to main content

 Follow the Equinix Metal guide “layer 2 configuration” to setup the following:

-2. Node 1 is in hybrid mode, i.e. eth0 is on bond0 (internet accessible) but eth1 on layer 2 (on the VLAN 1092 in this example)
+2. Node 1 is in hybrid mode: eth0 is on bond0 (internet accessible) but eth1 is on layer 2 (on the VLAN 1092 in this example).

-The above configurations work just fine across different cloud providers, for example, you can follow the same steps to setup a Wireguard VPN between AWS and Equinix Metal.
-Besides the two use cases provided in this article, there are many other use cases for WireGuard.
+These configurations work just fine across different cloud providers.
+For example, you can follow the same steps to set up a WireGuard VPN between AWS and Equinix Metal.
+In addition to the two use cases provided in this article, there are many other use cases for WireGuard.
 For example, kilo uses WireGuard to create a mesh between the different nodes in a Kubernetes cluster.

 Last updated